bieli/IoText-data-protocol/README.md

 - `d` - decimal (not float!)
 - `b` - boolean
 - `t` - text
+- `I` - list of integers
+- `D` - list of decimals (not float!)
+- `B` - list of booleans
+- `T` - list of texts (base64 encoded with UTF-8, removed and auto-restored padding at the end - conflict with "=" protocol separator)

 You can see reference implementation in `MetricDataTypes` class  in `src/types` package.